Landscapers (TV series)

-Landscapers is a true crime black comedy drama miniseries created and written by Ed Sinclair and directed by Will Sharpe.
+Landscapers is a 2021 British/American true crime television drama created and written by Ed Sinclair and directed as a black comedy by Will Sharpe.
 The series is based on the true story of the 1998 murders of William and Patricia Wycherley and stars Olivia Colman and David Thewlis as Susan and Christopher Edwards, the couple behind the murders, as their decade-old crimes are uncovered in 2012.

 Premise

 Inspired by real events, Landscapers tells the story of mild-mannered Susan and her husband and how they came to kill Susan's parents and bury them in the back garden of their Mansfield home, in a crime that remained undiscovered for over a decade.